amoeba/substrait-dataframe/README.md

 A barebones reference implementation Python DataFrame library that speaks [Substrait](https://substrait.io).

-This is not intended to be used for any real work or to be built on top of and is being share in case it helps anyone evaluating [Substrait](https://substrait.io) get any idea for that they can look like.
+This is not intended to be used for any real work or to be built on top of.
+I am sharing it in case it helps anyone who might be evaluating [Substrait](https://substrait.io) get any idea for what building on top of it might look like.

 ## What This Can Do